Businesses and Professions

 (5) At the hearing, the licensee complained against may be represented by counsel.

-(6) The licensee complained against and the department shall have the right to take depositions in advance of the hearing and after service of the complaint, and either may compel the attendance of witness by subpoenas issued by the department under its seal.
+(6) The licensee complained against and the department shall have the right to take depositions in advance of the hearing and after service of the complaint, and either may compel the attendance of witnesses by subpoenas issued by the department under its seal.

 (7) Either party taking depositions shall give at least five (5) days' written notice to the other party of the time and place of those depositions, and the other party has the right to attend (with counsel if desired) and cross-examine.